5 Challenges Facing Boarding Schools

 American boarding schools face many challenges in the 21st century.
 We look at five of these and offer advice.

 A day school is not an easy enterprise to run because, for one thing, it is dependent on the local economy and demographics.
 The closing of a major employer or the departure of young families from the area can challenge the existence of even the best-run private day school.
-In addition to those local conditions a boarding or residential school is also subject to national and global economic trends.
+In addition to those local conditions, a boarding or residential school is subject to national and global economic trends.
 Many American boarding schools have 10-20% of their students drawn from outside the United States.
 An economic downturn or civil strife can choke off the number of applicants coming from abroad.
 A weak national economy here at home can make it more difficult for parents to afford a boarding school education for their children.
-With these considerations in mind let's look at five challenges facing American boarding schools and some common sense solutions to those challenges.

-1. The natural resistance to sending children to a residential school.
+1. The natural parental resistance to sending children off to a residential school.

 It is hard enough for most American parents to send their children away to college, much less to boarding school.
 The idea of sending a fifteen-year-old away to a residential high school meets with serious resistance from most parents.
 There are many reasons for this reluctance, but the primary ones are the high cost of boarding school and the feeling that the local public high school or private schools can do just as good a job of preparing their children for college.
-There's also a nagging concern that perhaps their son or daughter is not quite ready to leave home.
-It would be best to put off that separation until after their children graduate from high school.
+There's also a nagging concern that perhaps their son or daughter is not quite ready to leave home and that it would be best to put off that separation until after their children graduate from high school.

 The following short video gives an overview of Salisbury School in Salisbury, Connecticut.